YOU CAN HELP CONTROL MOSQUITOS IN YOUR YARD

 Yes.
 Yard Armour® comes with Lawn Doctor’s Satisfaction Guarantee.

-There are more deaths that have been associated with mosquitoes than any other animal on the planet.
+There are more deaths that have been associated with mosquitos than any other animal on the planet.
 They can carry a number of diseases that are life threatening to both humans and pets.
-That’s right; more deaths are associated with mosquitoes than any other animal on the earth.
-Mosquitoes may carry any variety of very dangerous diseases, including dengue fever, encephalitis and yellow fever.
+That’s right; more deaths are associated with mosquitos than any other animal on the earth.
+Mosquitos may carry any variety of very dangerous diseases, including dengue fever, encephalitis and yellow fever.

 - 725,000 people are killed every year by mosquitoes.*